po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Use the prompts and talking points below to review the following key (🔑) points:

-    * ✔️ We write our fetch request.
+    * ✔️ Write the fetch request.

-    * ✔️ We pass our fetch options.
+    * ✔️ Pass the fetch option(s).

-    * ✔️ Fetch options are situational.
+    * ✔️ The browser updates the cache.

 * Open `18-Stu__Fetch_Options/Solved/assets/js/script.js` in your IDE and explain the following: